Khanate of Sibir

-The Khanate of Sibir had an ethnically diverse population of Turkic Siberian Tatars, Bashkirs, and speakers of various Uralic languages – including the Khanty, Mansi, and Selkup.
+The Khanate of Sibir had an ethnically diverse population of Turkic peoples – Siberian Tatars and various Uralic peoples – including the Khanty, the Mansi, and the Selkup.
 The Sibir Khanate was the northernmost Muslim state in recorded history.

 Its defeat by Yermak Timofeyevich in 1582 marked the beginning of the Russian conquest of Siberia.

+Geography

+Khanate of Sibir bordered Great Perm, Nogai Horde, Kazakh Khanate, and Teleuts.
+On the most northern part it reached the lower reaches of the Ob river, while its eastern neighbor was Skewbald Horde.

 Aristocracy

-The Sibir Khanate was administered by Mirzas (which is a noble title) who originated from various indigenous Siberian tribes.
-These Mirzas organized loosely knit dominions, which were all under the nominal authority of the Khan of Tyumen and Sibir.
-Mirzas also led the warriors of the Khanate of Sibir into battle and owed nominal allegiance to the Khan of Tyumen and Sibir.
+The Sibir Khanate was administered by mirzas (which is a noble title) who originated from various indigenous Siberian tribes.
+These mirzas organized loosely knit dominions, which were all under the nominal authority of the khan of Tyumen and Sibir.
+Mirzas also led the warriors of the Khanate of Sibir into battle and owed nominal allegiance to the khan of Tyumen and Sibir.

 Culture

 Islam was the professed religion of the Sibir Khanate; it was the religion of the ruling Khan of Tyumen and Sibir.
 Grand mosques, palaces and fortified walls were constructed by the ruling class in both Tyumen and Sibir.

 Islam was professed by not only the Khan but also the Mirzas, who were often educated in famous Islamic centers in Central Asia like Bukhara and Samarkand.
 However, shamanism and other traditional beliefs were practiced by much of the masses.
 Some groups practiced a form of Islam that incorporated elements of shamanism.

 The leading Imams and Muftis of the Sibir Khanate are known to have had some influence in Kazan and Samarkand.
 The Khanate of Sibir was the northernmost Muslim state in recorded history.

 The Khanate of Sibir had extensive trading connections with Central Asia and the Khanate of Kazan.